Angliss Hospital

 Angliss Hospital is a public hospital in Upper Ferntree Gully, Victoria, Australia, located on the corner of Albert Street and Talaskia Road.
 The hospital is a member of the Eastern Health network, and is located near a number of medical facilities that support the hospital, such as Angliss House and Chandler House.

 History

 The hospital was originally named William Angliss Hospital and then changed to Angliss Hospital.
 It was established in 1939 and named after Sir William Charles Angliss, a respected local politician and philanthropist who contributed financially to the hospital's foundation.
 The Angliss family continued to play a significant role in the hospitals growth and management, well into the 20th Century.

-In 1945 a decision was made to relocate the hospital due to increased demand, and in 1958, Lady Angliss opened the hospital in its now present location.
+In 1945 a decision was made to relocate the hospital due to increased demand, and in 1958, Jacobena Angliss opened the hospital in its now present location.
 Funding from the Angliss' charitable foundation allowed for the hospital to build an additional 27 beds in 1965.
 In 2017 the hospital celebrated the 100,000th birth to have occurred at the hospital.